sap-tutorials/Tutorials/tutorials/cloudsdk-integrate-cap/cloudsdk-integrate-cap.md

     }
     ```

-Run the following command in the terminal to trigger the maven build process:
+4. Run the following command in the terminal to trigger the maven build process:

+    ```Shell
-    ```  mvn clean install
+    mvn clean install
     ```

-If you see in your project directory, data model has auto generated the classes.
+In your project directory, the data model has auto-generated the classes.

 !![generated file](genFile.png)